 Villa Ludwigshöhe “A villa in the Italianate style, exclusively for the summer months and in the most clement part of the kingdom” – Villa Ludwigshöhe in Edenkoben was a dream come true for [...]

 The castle ruin Madenburg is amongst the largest castle grounds in the Palatinate.
-Built in the 11th century as an imperial castle, the Madenburg changed owners several times, burned down [...]
+Built in the 11th century as an imperial castle, the Madenburg changed owners several times, burned down during the [...]